lucywyman/blog/source/content/fall-bucket-list-2019.rst

 and make sure I'm not running on fumes.
 Hopefully you can also find some time for yourself in the midst of back-to-school, back-to-work, and back-to-winter.

-Escape from a `Haunted Corn Maze`_
+[x] Escape from a `Haunted Corn Maze`_ - It wasn't haunted, but we got to take a field trip during work to a pumpkin patch, and did the corn maze there

 Watch `Hocus Pocus`_

 Visit the `Living Computer Museum`_ while we're in Seattle for `SeaGL`_

---Bake a treat to bring to work-- I ended up making `brown butter apple muffins`_, which were easy and an office hit!
+[x] Bake a treat to bring to work I ended up making `brown butter apple muffins`_, which were easy and an office hit!

-Try every pumpkin-spice flavored yogurt I can find
+[x] Try every pumpkin-spice flavored yogurt I can find

 .. _Haunted Corn Maze: https://bellaorganic.com/haunted-corn-maze/
 .. _Hocus Pocus: https://www.imdb.com/title/tt0107120/